pre-commit/pre-commit-hooks/README.md

 #### `no-commit-to-branch`
 Protect specific branches from direct checkins.
   - Use `args: [--branch, staging, --branch, main]` to set the branch.
-    Both `main` and `master` are protected by default if no branch argument is set.
+    If no branch argument is set, the hook auto-detects the repository's default branch from `origin/HEAD`.
+Falls back to protecting both `main` and `master` if `origin/HEAD` is not configured.
   - `-b` / `--branch` may be specified multiple times to protect multiple branches.
   - `-p` / `--pattern` can be used to protect branches that match a supplied regex